Is UX the most important part of website design?

 If your site is hard to read, tricky to navigate or slightly baffling on a mobile screen – that’s 50% of your potential customers gone in a heartbeat!

-Clarity in your UX also extends to the last stages of your lead conversion steps.
+The clarity in your UX also extends to the last stages of your lead conversion steps.
 Many abandoned shopping carts are the result of confusing delivery terms or complex payment systems.

 This is where a seamless and smooth structure for ecommerce websites is extremely important.
 It takes visitors straight through to payment, with your compelling selling propositions moving them along.